vnikolaou/repo-analyzer/README.md

 ## 1. System Overview

-The following C4 Level 1 diagram illustrates the system context of Repo Analyzer, highlighting its key users and external dependencies.
+The following C4 Level 1 (System Context) diagram illustrates the high-level environment in which the RepoAnalyzer system operates, including its main user and external dependencies.

 <img src="docs/diagrams/c4-system-context-diagram.png" style="max-width:100%; width:1600px; height:auto;" />

-This diagram shows the high-level context in which the Repo Analyzer system operates.
+Elements in context:

 - Researcher: The primary user of the system.
-Researchers are interested in identifying, sampling, and analyzing GitHub repositories to build curated datasets for empirical software engineering studies.
+Researchers use RepoAnalyzer to identify, sample, and analyze GitHub repositories in order to build curated datasets for empirical software engineering studies.

-- Repo Analyzer: This is the core software system, offering tools to:
+- RepoAnalyzer: The core software system, which provides capabilities to:

-    - Search and filter repositories using the GitHub Search API,
+	- Search and filter repositories using the GitHub Search API

-    - Generate statistically sound samples,
+	- Generate statistically sound samples

-    - Enrich metadata (e.g., with code coverage, commit history, contributor data).
+	- Enrich metadata (e.g., code coverage, commit history, contributor data)

-- GitHub Open Source Ecosystem: An external system that the application integrates with.
-GitHub provides the raw data (repositories and their metadata) via its public APIs.
+- GitHub Open Source Ecosystem: An external system that exposes repository data and metadata via public APIs.
+RepoAnalyzer integrates with GitHub to retrieve and process this data.

-The Repo Analyzer acts as a bridge between researchers and GitHub, simplifying and automating workflows involved in preparing open-source datasets for research purposes.
+Together, these elements define a workflow where RepoAnalyzer acts as a bridge between researchers and GitHub, automating and simplifying dataset creation for open-source software research.

 ---